 Lead Principal Investigator: Florence Kyoheirwe Muhanguzi, Makerere University

-Project Partners: Uganda Insurers Association; Uganda Ministry of Agriculture, Animal Industry and Fisheries, University of Florida
+Project Partners: Uganda Ministry of Agriculture, Animal Industry and Fisheries; University of Florida

-Development Innovation: Integrating farm inputs, training, community/men support and agricultural index insurance to empower women smallholder farmers
+Development Innovation: Integrating farm inputs, training and community support to empower women smallholder farmers

 Commodity: Arable crops and livestock

 Targeted Population: Women smallholder farmers

 Women are critical to agriculture in Uganda, contributing about 90 percent of the nation’s food.
 Women are also more vulnerable than men to agricultural shocks caused by disasters like drought and flood because the majority are poor, largely subsistence-oriented and depend on less rewarding farming practices to produce low-value crops.

 Women’s vulnerability to agricultural shocks is exacerbated by additional burdens imposed on them both in and outside of the home.
 Women have less decision-making power inside the home while carrying a heavy unpaid care workload.
 Women’s limited control over their land and even the proceeds from selling what they grow keep them from opportunities that include quality inputs and extension services, credit and even off-farm income.

 As climate change increases farming risks, what interventions help women to adapt?
 A comprehensive approach focused on building women’s resilience and empowerment may be a viable way to enhance general household food security, better nutrition and reduced poverty.